Creating a Window

 SDL_Init(SDL_INIT_VIDEO);

-Here, we’re just initializing the video subsystem.
-Checking the SDL_Init documentation, we see that this will also initialize the events subsystem.
+Here, we’re just initializing the video subsystem, which we’ll need in almost every lesson in this course.
+Checking the official documentation, we see that SDL_INIT_VIDEO will also initialize the events subsystem, which we’ll be using later in this chapter.

 The documentation claims we can initialize multiple subsystems by "OR-ing them together".
 This refers to the bitwise OR operator, |